Overview of the Athletic Training Profession

 - 1/3 work in public and private educational settings

 - 20% work in the fitness and recreational sports centers

-Recent studies show that between 2007 and 2017 athletic training has been one of the fastest growing professions, increasing approximately 26%.
-According to the Bureau of Labor Statistics, job growth is expected to increase an additional 20-25% within the next 8 years as a result of increased awareness associated with sports-related injuries and activity levels of middle-aged and older adults.
+Recent studies show that athletic training has been one of the fastest growing professions in the last decade.
+According to the Bureau of Labor Statistics, job growth is expected to increase an additional 20-25% between 2016-2026 as a result of increased awareness associated with sports-related injuries and activity levels of middle-aged and older adults.

 Ensuring Quality Education